aliyun/aliyun-log-logback-appender/README.md

 # Specify the retry times when failing to send data, if exceeds this value, the appender will record the failure message to BasicStatusManager, default is 3, optional
 retryTimes = 3

-# Specify the topic of your log
+# Specify the topic of your log, default is "", optional
 topic = [your topic]

-# Specify the source of your log
+# Specify the source of your log, default is host ip, optional
 source = [your source]

 # Specify time format of the field time, default is yyyy-MM-dd'T'HH:mmZ, optional